lyna0305/airline-passenger-satisfaction/README.md

 ## Conclusion

-This project demonstrates the application of SVM and MLP models for predicting airline passenger satisfaction.
-The findings provide insights into their strengths and weaknesses, offering guidance for airline management decisions to enhance service quality and passenger satisfaction.
+This project highlights the application of machine learning models to predict airline passenger satisfaction, offering actionable insights for service improvement.
+While SVM exhibited strong accuracy, its overfitting tendency suggests opportunities for regularisation.
+Meanwhile, MLP balanced performance and efficiency, providing a robust alternative for generalised predictions.

+By uncovering factors influencing passenger satisfaction, such as service quality and punctuality, this analysis equips airline management with data-driven strategies to enhance customer experience and operational excellence.
+For a complete overview, please refer to `Paper.pdf` included in this repository.